 Slash investment fees

-Most mutual funds charge a two-per cent fee, which helps pay the salary of the person picking stocks.
+Most mutual funds charge a 2 per cent fee, which helps pay the salary of the person picking stocks.
 One problem: fund managers almost always underperform their benchmarks.
 Instead, build a portfolio with exchange-traded funds (ETFs), which are designed to replicate an index.
 When that index rises, the ETF will climb by about the same amount.
 No manager means low fees—about 0.05 per cent, depending on the fund—which equals thousands more in savings.

 Expense your home office

 Employees don’t usually claim home-office expenses, but that doesn’t mean you can’t write off some of your work-from-home costs.
 According to E&Y, staff can deduct costs for office rent and supplies, but it must say in your contract that you have to pay for these expenses.
 Your employer must also sign form T2200 before you can deduct the expense.

 Everyone loves reward cards, but many people don’t realize that they come with extremely high interest rates of between 25 and 30 per cent.
 It’s always good to pay off credit cards and lines of credit, but if you have to choose one in any given month, pick the reward cards.
 Depending on how much you owe, you could save thousands of dollars in interest payments over the year.

 If you contribute to a defined workplace pension plan, make sure you’re taking advantage of the employer match.
 According to Sun Life Financial, Canadians are leaving up to $3 billion in matching contributions on the table.
 Contribute the max amount to your pension—usually between three per cent and six per cent of your salary—and your employer will put the same amount in your account.